-Nevertheless, we are persuaded that Petitioner has established that each limitation of claim 43 was known in the art, as evidenced by the teachings of Baveja, the '837 patent, and Colombo.
-For the same reasons stated above with respect to claim 1, however, we find that Petitioner has not shown sufficiently that a person of ordinary skill in the art would have had a reason to combine the references to achieve the claimed invention with a reasonable expectation of success.
+For similar reasons stated above with respect to Baveja and the '837 patent, we find that Petitioner has not established that a person of ordinary skill in the art would have had a reason to combine the references to achieve the claimed invention with a reasonable expectation of success.
 Once again, Petitioner frames the nature of the problem to be solved too narrowly, indicating a hindsight bias.
-See

-Insite Vision, 783 F.3d at 859.
-Moreover, as Patent Owner argues, Petitioner "fails to prove that coming up with the invention of Claim 43 by combination of prior art references took just routine experimentation by one of skill in the art."
+See Insite Vision, 783 F.3d at 859.
+Moreover, as Patent Owner argues, Petitioner "offered no credible basis for showing that one of skill in the art would have reason or motivation to combine the prior art references to make the claimed invention."
 PO Resp.
-49. We find that Petitioner does not explain persuasively why a person of ordinary skill in the art would have had a reasonable expectation of success beyond just the knowledge that each limitation of the claim was known in the art at the time of the invention.
+45. We find that Petitioner does not explain persuasively why a person of ordinary skill in the art would have had a reasonable expectation of success beyond just the knowledge that each limitation of the claim was known in the art at the time of the invention.

-After considering the parties' arguments and the supporting evidence, we determine that Petitioner has not shown by a preponderance of the evidence that claim 43 is unpatentable as obvious over Baveja, the '837 patent, and Colombo.
+After considering the parties' arguments and the supporting evidence, we determine that Petitioner has not shown by a preponderance of the evidence that claims 1, 8, 9, 13, 14, 61, and 62 of the '475 patent are unpatentable as obvious over Colombo, the '837 patent, and the '548 patent.

-H. Secondary Considerations of Nonobviousness
+G. Secondary Considerations of Nonobviousness